WFFF-TV: History

 Despite having a similar logo to CW Plus affiliates and being on a digital subchannel, WFFF-DT2 was not part of that service during its tenure with the network.

 On March 4, 2013, WPTZ-DT 5.2 assumed the CW affiliation for the Plattsburgh–Burlington market from WFFF-DT2.
 As a result, WFFF-DT2 replaced CW prime time programming with Extra, omg!
 Insider, Access Hollywood, and TMZ.
 The Bill Cunningham Show, which was aired weekday afternoons via The CW, was replaced with a second episode of The Wendy Williams Show, and the Saturday morning Vortexx block was replaced with Litton's Weekend Adventure.
 (WFFF-DT2 was the only non-ABC affiliate to carry Litton's Weekend Adventure; the block was shared with sister station and ABC affiliate WVNY.)
 The station dropped the brand name "The CW Burlington" and began referring to itself on-air as "44.2 EFFF".

-The station temporarily ceased programming as of October 1, 2013 and was replaced over the air with a standard definition feed of its parent station a few days later.
+The station temporarily ceased programming as of October 1, 2013, and was replaced over the air with a standard definition feed of its parent station a few days later.
 Some of its programs were moved to WFFF-TV or WVNY.

-On June 15, 2016, Nexstar announced that it has entered into an affiliation agreement with Katz Broadcasting for the Escape, Laff, Grit, and Bounce TV networks (the last one of which is owned by Bounce Media LLC, whose COO Jonathan Katz is president/CEO of Katz Broadcasting), bringing one or more of the four networks to 81 stations owned and/or operated by Nexstar, including WFFF-TV and WVNY.
-As a result, WFFF-DT2 resumed operations two months after that carrying programs from Escape (which is now known as Ion Mystery).
+Due to the Nexstar affiliation agreement with Katz Broadcasting on June 15, 2016, for the Escape, Laff, Grit, and Bounce TV networks, WFFF-DT2 resumed operations two months after that carrying programs from Escape (which is now known as Ion Mystery).